plugorgau/plugorgau.github.io/pages/about/about.md

 *   Advocate the use of Linux and Open Source software (where appropriate)
 *   Learn new skills from knowledgeable industry experts
 *   Make it easier for local users to get assistance
-*   Encourage our members to share their experience and expert knowledge
+*   Encourage our members to share their experiences and expert knowledge
 *   Make contacts within the industry
 *   Make new friends

 We also provide a number of [resources]({{ site.baseurl }}/resources/) for members and others interested in Linux and Open Source software.

+*   PLUG Incorporation number: A1007186U.
+*   PLUG ABN: 58 233 849 580.
+*   PLUG's IANA PEN: 37966.